 Existing gutter guards doesn’t necessarily add dollar value to the home, although for buyers who have spent years cleaning their own gutters, they could.
-If the home has complex roof lines, homeowners might benefit from including the gutter guards in the listing as a feature that reduces maintenance costs—the cost of gutters with leaf guards would be a big expenditure for a new homeowner, so knowing they’re already installed may be appealing to a potential buyer.
-The real value is that the guards may preserve the structure of the home; because they protect against insect infestation, ice dams, and water damage, the home will be in better condition when it comes time to sell it than it might be otherwise—there will be less need to disclose adverse events that would otherwise have occurred as a result of clogged gutters or standing water.
+If the home has complex roof lines, homeowners might benefit from including the gutter guards in the listing as a feature that reduces maintenance costs and potentially increases the gutter lifespan.
+The real value is that the guards may preserve the structure of the home; because they protect against insect infestation, ice dams, and water damage, the home will be in better condition when it comes time to sell it than it might be otherwise.

 Q. Should I remove gutter guards in winter?

 This isn’t generally recommended or necessary.
-While there are some horror stories about ice dams forming on gutter guards, it’s usually indicative of a poor installation, poor maintenance, or a problem with attic ventilation and means the ice dam would have formed regardless of whether or not the guard was installed.
-In general, gutter guards continue to protect the roof and siding during the winter; ice and snow will fall, but then they will melt and run through the guards into beautifully clean gutters to drain to the ground.
+While there are some horror stories about ice dams forming on gutter guards, it’s usually indicative of a poor installation, poor maintenance, or a problem with attic ventilation.
+In general, gutter guards continue to protect the roof and siding during the winter; ice and snow will fall, but then they will melt and run through the guards into thr gutters to drain to the ground.
 In some areas with very heavy winters, heated tape can be installed on the guards to reduce the chance of any problems.
-The most important pre-winter check is to make sure the guards are installed correctly and tightly (especially with unattached guards that may be damaged by wind if not secured) and that any necessary cleanout has occurred.
+The most important pre-winter check is to make sure the guards are installed correctly and tightly and that any necessary cleanout has occurred.